ajnarayan/Kaizen/README.md

 # kaizen

-This project is implementation of all the interesting problems in python
+This project is implementation of all the interesting problems found online

-This overrides the previous gradle java implementation